nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:enumerator:: OBSERVED_QNH

-			Indicates that groups contains an observed mean atmospheric pressure normalised to sea level (used in METAR, e.g. ``Q1020`` or ``A2981``).
+			Indicates that groups contains an observed mean atmospheric pressure normalised to sea level (used in METAR, e.g. ``Q1020``, ``A2981``, or remark ``SLP960``).

 		.. index:: single: Atmospheric pressure; Lowest sea-level pressure forecast

 		.. cpp:enumerator:: FORECAST_LOWEST_QNH

 			Indicates that group contains a forecast lowest sea level pressure, (e.g. ``QNH2981INS``).
-This group is reported by military aerodromes of NATO countries.
+This group may be reported by military aerodromes of NATO countries.

+		.. cpp:enumerator:: OBSERVED_QFE

+			Indicates that group contains an observed actual atmospheric pressure (e.g. remark ``QFE761/1015`` or ``QFE741``).
+This group is used by some countries which were part of Soviet Union.

 	**Acquiring group data**